summonholmes/tika-similarity-qt/README.md

 Windows requires manually updating the PATH environmental variable if the user chooses to use the command line often, so the path to the full python executable is included instead.

 Windows users may also obtain a PyQt4 installer from the Sourceforge pages at https://sourceforge.net/projects/pyqt/files/PyQt4/PyQt-4.11.4/.
-For PyQt5 on Windows, you must also use the installer since pip only supports PyQt5 for Python version 3 and higher: https://sourceforge.net/projects/pyqt/files/PyQt5/PyQt-5.6/.

 Remember to choose Python version 2.7 and the correct version of the installed Python system architecture (could be x32 on a x64 system).

+For PyQt5 on Windows, you must build PyQt5 against Python 2.7 because there are only installer for Python 3.x. https://sourceforge.net/projects/pyqt/files/PyQt5/.

 License
 ===